TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 fascinating ways.
 As if the old saying "Don't judge a book by its cover.", really had something going for it.
 Not all characters will be examined here.
 This is most likely because there just isn't enough to warrant a separate section, or I simply didn't find them that interesting to begin with.
 For example Jaheira, Minsc and Halsin were all companions with some substance, but they were already fully developed.
 They didn't have a real character arc, nothing that really gripped me.
+Minthara, while fascinating on a first sight, was left utterly incomplete.
+Which is truly sad.
+What is already there for her hints at a very unusual character.
+Her story though, sadly never goes anywhere.
+Lastly, The Emperor will be omitted as well.
+While he is with us the whole game, he doesn't have an arc.
+The biggest revelation we may learn is that he is a monster too.
+That he may be helping us, and he will keep to his word, he does not do it out of kindness, but pure necessity.
+If he could, he wouldn't even try to communicate with us, instead he would just dominate us like he did with Duke Stelmane.

-Along similar lines I am categorically uninterested in evil paths that would lead any companions down into the abyss.
+I am categorically uninterested in evil paths that would lead any companions down into the abyss.
 For this reason, I can't comment on what happens if any of them do the worst things they can.
 Simply didn't see these, and it would pain me to do so.

-Finally, I may be wrong on some of them or lack the complete picture.
-Only ever had the time to romance Karlach, Lae'zel, Minthara and Gale a bit.
-Some can be surprisingly interesting as romance options rounding out their personalities even more.
-If I missed something about the others, this may be why.
+Whenever appropriate, characters will be quoted to convey their story better.
+These will be always in-game quotes, however sometimes some intermediate dialog will be omitted for brevity and flow.

 ### Withers